cjdbarlow/Part-One/tricyclic_antidepressant_overdose.md

 * Seizures
 * Pupillary dilatation and blurred vision

-Antihistaminergic effects include obtundation.
+Antihistaminic effects include obtundation.

 ##Management
 Standard management of poisoning applies.
-TCAs are not dialysable and as they are weak bases are not amenable to urinary alkalinsation.
+TCAs are not dialysable and as they are weak bases are not amenable to urinary alkalinisation.

 ###Cardiac toxicity
 NaHCO<sub>3</sub> and hyperventilation to a pH >7.5 is used to manage cardiac toxicity.
-There are a number of proposed mechanisms of action for the benefit of alkalinsation:
+There are a number of proposed mechanisms of action for the benefit of alkalinisation:
 * Plasma **alkalosis** results in **less ionised drug** and **increases distribution** into tissues
 * Plasma **alkalosis increases protein binding** of drug
 * Intracellular alkalosis results in less bound intracellular drug, favouring its movement out of cells